dmnfarrell/dmnfarrell.github.io/_posts/2022-01-29-ireland-deaths-2021.markdown

 ## RIP.ie not ideal but provides valuable insight

 RIP.ie was not really designed for this task and therefore we cannot further analyse this data by age group for example.
 We can see that the reporting changes over time and that deaths increase at a different rate each year compared to the official figures.
 So any conclusions drawn from this data must be carefully checked for bias.
-For example it is possible that the increase from June 2021 months is an artifact due to changes in how deaths are recorded, though this seems extremely unlikely.
+For example it is possible that the increase from June 2021 months is an artifact due to changes in how deaths are recorded, though this seems unlikely.

 ## Links